-To protect the Crowan heritage, biodiversity and its unique landscape character and the protected Wildlife Areas as well as the WHS, AGLV, and other environmental designations;
+To preserve and improve the Crowan heritage, biodiversity and its unique landscape character and the protected Wildlife Areas as well as the WHS, AGLV, and other environmental designations;

 e) Renewable Energy Objective.

 To encourage the solar generation of electricity, but with minimal impact on the landscape, agriculture & environment.